all-yall/sippy/README.md

 hard codded to A) not record payment methods and B) not provide them at checkout.

+* The credentials that are provided will expire after a few months.
+You will need to reprovide them

 ## Installation
 Clone this repository and from the directory run `cargo install --path=.`